rdandnayak/ansible/README.md

 ./install
 ```

-which will take care of setting up your machine mentioned with tools mentioned above alongwith dotfiles from this repo here -> [dotfiles repo](https://github.com/rdandnayak/.dotfiles)
+which will take care of setting up your machine mentioned with tools mentioned above.

 Note:
 this command will ask you for sudo password to do necessary insallations once